RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 ##### Section II - Downloading .app files

-This assumes your vWii is on the latest system menu version.
+This assumes your vWii is on the latest System Menu version.
 {: .notice--warning}

-There are a couple of ways to get the .app files for your vWii system menu, in this guide we'll be using the vWii version of NUSD.
+There are a couple of ways to get the .app files for your vWii System Menu, in this guide we'll be using the vWii version of NUSD.

 Open the folder and launch NUS Downloader.
 Open the menu in NUS Downloader and click the database button, go to System > System Menu and select a version according to your region.